berdi00/weather-wise/README.md

 ## Technologies Used

 - Vue.js, (Composition Api)
-- [API Provider Name for Weather Data]
+- Open-Meteo - is an open-source weather API, for more info check out [Open Meteo](https://open-meteo.com/)

 ---